bigcompany/big/resources/creature/README.md

 <a name="creature-properties"></a>

 ## properties
-a resource for creatures like dragons, unicorns, and ponies
+for creatures like dragons, unicorns, and ponies

 - **id**